 11. Write the roll number, question numbers properly.

-Good luck for your ensuing exams, we wish you all come out with successful results.
-Start your preparation today..
+Good luck with your exams, we wish you all come out with successful results.
+Start your preparation today.
 If not now, then when?
 If not you, then who?

 Note: The approach suggested is not the only one but could be modified according to the caliber of each student.